vongomben/radio-game/README.md

 You could be many things:
 1) an **Actor** --> I come to SHZ to do my stuff, I like the idea. tell me what to do if somebody is asking me about something.
 [Open an issue](https://github.com/vongomben/radio-game/issues/new) an/or tell the team you want to be part as an actor.
-2) a **member of the organizing team**.
-I want to help the team be in the Control Room (which is probably going to be a table with some chairs :) [Open an issue](https://github.com/vongomben/radio-game/issues/new) an/or tell the team you want to be part as an organizer!
+2) a **member of the organizing team / facilitator**.
+I want to help the team be in the Control Room and dealing with the users (which is probably going to be a table with some chairs :) [Open an issue](https://github.com/vongomben/radio-game/issues/new) an/or tell the team you want to be part as an organizer!
 3) a **Producer of a node** --> I have Xiaos, meshtastic radios etc. I know the drill.
 I can make a full fledged in/out performance object that could be used in the event!
 [Open an issue](https://github.com/vongomben/radio-game/issues/new) an/or tell the team how you want to sew this into an organic and complex, temporary mayhem.

 In the case of a Producer, these nodes are welcome: